infoscout/asyncjob/README.md

 Extend AsyncJob class and define syncjob() method to output either a string or file typed object.

-The AsyncJob will upload the output to S3 and provide admin monitoring as the process runs.
+The AsyncJob will upload this output to S3 and provide admin monitoring as the process runs.

 AsyncJob Django Settings: